JasirBasheer/Url-shortener/README.md

 4. Add tests if applicable
 5. Submit a pull request

-## License

-This project is licensed under the MIT License.

-## Support

 For support or questions, please open an issue in the repository.